Create and manage shares for Delta Sharing

 privilege) and share owner.
 To update any other share properties, you must be the owner.

-On the Shares tab, find the share you want to update and click its name.
+On the Shared by me tab, find the share you want to update and click its name.

-On the share details page, you can do the following:
+On the share details page, do the following:

-Click Edit tables to update all other properties:
+Click Manage assets > Edit assets to update all other properties:

 Run the following commands in a notebook or the Databricks SQL editor.